E-reppchen/lx-kinematics-odometry/README.md

 You can build your code with

 ```
-dts code build
+dts code build -R ROBOT_NAME
 ```

-This will build a docker image with your code compiled inside - you should your ROS node get built during the process.
+This will build a docker image with your code compiled inside - you should see your ROS node get built during the process.

 ### Testing with Duckiematrix